oilroute.app — AI Energy Supply Chain Intelligence

 RankSectorScoreTrendPeak impactKey vulnerability

-2Chemicals & Petrochemicals90worseningimmediate and sustainedHigh dependency on crude oil and natural gas as feedstocks, coupled with rising transportation costs.
+2Petrochemicals95worseningimmediate and sustainedHigh dependency on crude oil and natural gas as feedstocks, significant energy consumption in production processes.

 Employment impact

-• Estimated jobs at risk globally: 5-10 million
+• Estimated jobs at risk globally: Hundreds of thousands to millions

 Cross-sector risks

-• Food Security Crisis (high): Elevated fertilizer prices, driven by high natural gas costs, threaten agricultural output and could lead to higher food prices and potential food shortages globally.
+• Food Security Crisis (high): Rising fertilizer costs, driven by natural gas prices, will increase agricultural production costs, potentially leading to higher food prices and reduced food availability, especially in import-dependent nations.

 Investment implications